INNOVATION: Change your internal chip

 "Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius — and a lot of courage — to move in the opposite direction." – Einstein

 Yesterday I was with a client proposing some new initiatives and as always there’s a bottleneck to new ideas.
-Someone’s ego prevents them from seeing other alternatives to how things can be done and is so set in their traditional views that anything new is irrelevant.
+Someone’s ego prevents them from seeing other alternatives to how things can be done, they’re so set in their traditional views that anything new is irrelevant.
 In thinking about this fact with some of the people there I said: Like computer chips that evolve and get better all the time, so must we.

 Voila!

-Do you remember how in the movie Terminator 2 Sarah and John Connor so it can can learn and not be following preset rules?
-Well that’s exactly what we have to do with ourselves and people who are impervious to ‘there’s always a better way’ speak.
+Do you remember how in the movie Terminator 2 Sarah and John Connor so it can can learn and stop following preset rules?
+Well that’s exactly what we have to do with ourselves, and people who are impervious to ‘there’s always a better way’ speak.

 change the chip